appacademy-starters/react-use-effect-practice/README.md

 # React `useEffect` Practice Project

-This starter includes a simple project with controls to configure the display of a turkey drawing for kids.
+This starter includes the foundation a simple project with controls to configure display of a turkey drawing for kids.

 It includes function components for image (_src/components/PictureDisplay_) and message (_src/components/Message_), including appropriate props (`size` string,